Jierark/Notes/MIT Class Notes/6.5820/Lecture 9.md

-#TODO finish this after Salsify slides gets posted or I get to the recording

 About 70% of peak internet traffic is video, with about 15 billion hours being streamed on Netflix each month.
 As a result, there is much interest in ensuring that video feeds are delivered in a way that makes the user experience enjoyable.
 Some qualities of a good user experience are:
 - Good quality video (you shouldn't be able to count the number of pixels on screen)